Maine Coons, arguably the most beautiful of cats is a symbol of prestige and an extremely fluffy pet.

 Besides her looking like a bowling ball, there’s quite a few other ways to tell if your Maine Coon could stand to lose a pound or two.
-Some of the best ways to do that include:

 There should be a very noticeable almost waist-like dip between the cat’s ribcage and her hips, for this it is useful to wash the Maine Coon beforehand, as that way her hair will stick to her skin and you’ll be able to see better rather than just looking at a massive fur ball.

 A cat that is not overweight will have an upwards slope from the ribcage to the back legs, if instead of that your cat goes straight, or even downwards, that is enough suspicion it might be overweight.

 Feel the cat’s torso, you should be able to sense where her spine is, and especially where her ribs are without much issue, if you aren’t this is a sign of trouble, although it could just be your Coon being a wee bit too fluffy, it’s always good to err on the side of caution.

 Due to this, there are quite a few expert resources around taking care of your Maine Coon, such as this expertly made video, which I recommend you watch.

 The question then arises, is your Maine Coon getting a second source of food?
 Ask around your neighbourhood if you think it may be getting a little more food than you think it should.

 If you’ve decided that your Maine Coon could do with loosing a few pounds then here’s some tips for helping you through the process.

 So what’s unique about a Maine Coon’s diet?
 There’s a few simple things that set them apart, for example, they’re the largest domestic cat breed, going up to 18 pounds.